The International Investigations Review: China

 iv Prosecution of individuals

 Where there has been a unit crime, persons such as legal representatives, general managers or directors could be charged for the crime by the procuratorate depending on their involvement and substantial knowledge of the charged crime.
-Law enforcement authorities often pursue individuals for the misconducts committed by a company.
+Law enforcement authorities often pursue individuals for misconduct committed by a company.
 For example, in January 2018, the Ministry of Public Security and former China Food and Drug Administration jointly issued the Provisions on Intensifying Law Enforcement Concerning Food and Drug Safety and Fully Implementing the Requirement of Imposing Punishment against All Individuals Held Liable for Food and Drug Violations to emphasise the enforcement on individual liabilities for related violations or crimes.

 From another perspective, if an employee is being prosecuted for misconduct related to his or her duty, such as offering bribes to a state functionary in exchange for business opportunities without substantial evidence of the company's involvement, the situation will often get complicated owing to the stakeholders' conflicts of interest.
 It is likely that the employee will raise the defence that the misconduct was under the instruction, approval or with the knowledge of the company to be acquitted from the individual crime of offering bribes, because the individual criminal liabilities for the unit crime of offering bribes are much lighter compared with the individual crime of offering bribes.
 If the employee is convicted for the unit crime as the responsible person for the offence, he or she shall be sentenced to a fixed-term imprisonment of up to five years or criminal detention, and concurrently sentenced to a fine.
 In comparison, if the employee is convicted for the individual crime of offering bribes, the severest punishment could be life imprisonment with confiscation of property.
-Under such circumstances, the company has to provide evidence to prove its ignorance of the employee's conduct and such bribery is not related to efforts of seeking a transaction opportunity or competitive advantage for the company.
+Under these circumstances, the company has to provide evidence to prove its ignorance of the employee's conduct and that the bribery is not related to efforts in seeking a transaction opportunity or competitive advantage for the company.
 Further, it is important for the company to demonstrate compliance efforts in preventing employees' misconduct, such as the internal control mechanisms in place, trainings regularly provided to the employees and disciplinary actions imposed on violations, to negate the wilful intent and mitigate the legal risk exposures for the company.

 i Extraterritorial jurisdiction